Cartheur-Voice/voice-emotion-detector/README.md

 dotnet run
 ```

-### Usage

-Upon running the application, you will be prompted to load the RAVDESS dataset.
-The application will then classify the emotions based on the audio files provided in the dataset.
-It will be able to get the information from a live recording.

-### Library Overview
+### Behaviour

-- **EmotionClassification**: Contains the core functionality for emotion classification.
-  - **Classifier.cs**: Implements methods for loading data, training the model, and predicting emotions.
-  - **RAVDESS/RAVDESSParser.cs**: Handles parsing of RAVDESS audio files and extracting metadata.
+The application will train on the local RAVDESS dataset and predict the participant (you) emotion based upon a samled-input at the microphone, printing it to the terminal.
+The length of the recording is `1s`, hardcoded presently.
+A future version will load a configuration file for initialized parameters.

 ### Utility

-Planned as a part of demonstrating capabilities of Cartheur Research.
+Manifest as a part of capabilities demonstration by the team at Cartheur Research.